Professional Indemnity Insurance For Estate Agents

 My company operates remotely, how does this affect the cover I need?

 Every business is unique, and a fully remote estate agent will have its own unique set of requirements for insurance.
 It’s best to consult with us before you discount any element of cover, by understanding your business we can help adapt the policies and their limits to what you need.
+You can read more about the types of insurance a company would need when working from home, here.

 Is any activity not covered by professional indemnity insurance for estate agents?

-PI is designed to cover for a specific type of risk, where your professional advice or service causes financial loss for a client.
+PI insurance is designed to cover for a specific type of risk, where your professional advice or service causes financial loss for a client.
 As such you certainly shouldn’t consider professional indemnity to be a coverall, you will require multiple types of cover to be adequately protected from the majority of claims.

 For example if you were to damage a client’s property during a viewing then you would need public liability cover to account for this.